Constraints on Phase Transitions in Neutron Star Matter: Introduction

-Primary sources of information for the inference of the EoS are neutron star masses deduced from Shapiro delay measurements \cite{Demorest2010,Antoniadis2013,Fonseca2016, Arzoumanian2018,Cromartie2020,Fonseca2021}, combined determinations of masses and radii inferred from X-ray data detected by the NICER telescope \cite{Riley2019,Miller2019,Riley2021,Miller2021,Salmi2022}, and gravitational wave signals from binary neutron star mergers observed by the LIGO and Virgo Collaborations \cite{Abbott2018,Abbott2019,Abbott2020}.
-These data have served as basic input for a large variety of Bayesian inference analyses \cite{Raaijmakers2021,Pang2021,Legred2021,Biswas2022, Ecker2022,Altiparmak2022, Huth2022, Lim2022, Annala2023,Somasundaram2023,Essick2023,Brandes2023, Mroczek2023, Brandes2023a,Han2023} in search for a range of data-compatible equations of state with controlled uncertainties.
-Low-density constraints from nuclear physics around the equilibrium density of nuclear matter, $\rho_0 = 0.16\,$fm$^{-3}$, are commonly introduced by referring to results of chiral effective field theory (ChEFT) \cite{Drischler2022}.
-At asymptotically high densities, perturbative QCD (pQCD) is applicable and provides a constraint to be matched in extrapolations far beyond the conditions realized in neutron star cores \cite{Gorda2021,Komoltsev2022}.
-The Bayesian inference studies have recently been further extended \cite{Brandes2023a}, given the supplementary observational data reported in \cite{Romani2022} (the black widow pulsar PSR J0952-0607 with a mass $M = 2.35 \pm 0.17\,M_\odot$ in solar mass units).
+Primary sources of information for the inference of the EoS are neutron star masses deduced from Shapiro delay measurements~\cite{Demorest2010,Antoniadis2013,Fonseca2016, Arzoumanian2018,Cromartie2020,Fonseca2021}, combined determinations of masses and radii inferred from X-ray data detected with the NICER telescope~\cite{Riley2019,Miller2019,Riley2021,Miller2021,Salmi2022}, and gravitational wave signals from binary neutron star mergers observed by the LIGO and Virgo Collaborations~\cite{Abbott2018,Abbott2019,Abbott2020}.
+These data have served as basic input for a large variety of Bayesian and other inference analyses~\cite{Annala2020,Raaijmakers2021,Pang2021,Legred2021,Biswas2022, Ecker2022,Altiparmak2022, Huth2022, Lim2022, Annala2023,Somasundaram2023,Essick2023,Brandes2023, Brandes2023a,Mroczek2023, Han2023} in search of a range of data-compatible equations of state with controlled uncertainties.
+Low-density constraints from nuclear physics around the equilibrium density of nuclear matter, $\rho_0 = 0.16\,$fm$^{-3}$, are commonly introduced by referring to results of chiral effective field theory (ChEFT)~\cite{Drischler2022}.
+At asymptotically high densities, perturbative QCD (pQCD) is applicable and provides a constraint to be matched in extrapolations far beyond the conditions realized in neutron star cores~\cite{Gorda2021,Komoltsev2022}.
+Bayesian inference studies have recently been further extended~\cite{Brandes2023a} by the supplementary observational data reported in~\cite{Romani2022} (the black widow pulsar PSR J0952-- 0607 with a mass of $M = 2.35 \pm 0.17\,M_\odot$ in solar mass units).